palexander227/readme-generator/README.md

 ## Installation Instructions

-from keyboard
+Clone this repo and run npm install, npm start.

 ## Usage

-as you like
+Used to generate README.md.

 ## Contributing

-up to you
+Visit this repo and create an issue.

 ## Questions

-questions
+FAQ: what is the WTFPL?
+(Do a Google search.)

-View Github issues at pp/app.
+View Github issues at palexander227/README Generator.

-Contact me with questions at aa.
+Contact me with questions at ampledivisor@gmail.com.

 ## Test

-test as we go
+No tests included.

 ## License

-WTFPL
+MIT